-We point out that the data transmission in the Internet (eg in the communication by E-Mail) can exhibit security gaps.
+Please note that data transmission over the Internet (for example, when communicating via e-mail) may have security vulnerabilities.
 A complete protection of the data from access by third parties is not possible.

 The use of contact data published in the context of the imprint obligation by third parties for sending unsolicited advertising and information materials is hereby expressly excluded.
 The operators of the pages expressly reserve the right to take legal action in the event of the unsolicited sending of advertising information, such as spam e-mails.

 The provider collects temporary data about every access to the online offer (so-called server log files).
 The access data includes name of the retrieved web page, file, date and time of retrieval, amount of data transferred, message about successful retrieval, browser type and version, the user’s operating system, referrer URL (the previously visited page), IP address and the requesting provider.

 The provider uses the log data without assignment to the person of the user or other profiling according to the statutory provisions only for statistical evaluations for the purpose of operation, security and the optimization of the online offer.
 This data will be deleted automatically.
 However, the provider reserves the right to subsequently review the log data if, on the basis of concrete evidence, the legitimate suspicion of unlawful use exists.